TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.cantrdpinsights/ipproperties.md

 # Static IP is set at the guest OS level
 <!--issueDescription-->
-The virtual machine seems to have disabled DHCP and IP address not equal to null.
-This indicates static IP is set at the Guest OS level.
+A static IP has been set at the NIC level inside the guest OS preventing the RDP connectivity.
 <!--/issueDescription-->

-You cannot connect to the Virtual Machine after you disable the default Network Interface (NIC) or manually set a static IP for the NIC.
+Setting a Static IP at the guest OS level is not recommended for Azure VMs not using the multiple IPs per NIC feature.
+To restore the connectivity, assign a new static IP at the NIC level from portal.

 Virtual Machine [screenshot](https://docs.microsoft.com/azure/virtual-machines/windows/boot-diagnostics) will show that OS is fully loaded and waiting for the credentials.